 The following measures will help keep your Zoom meeting private and secure and thereby reduce the chance of unwanted attendees and disruptions.

-- Use your CSULB [sso.csulb.edu] Single Sign-On Zoom chiclet to log in to your Zoom account.
+- Use the CSULB Single Sign-On Zoom chiclet to log in to your Zoom account.

 - Avoid hosting large meetings or “public” meetings using your Personal Meeting ID (PMI).